WaSQL/php/README.md

 		- php_mbstring
 		- php_mysqli
 	- add the following to the Apache httpd.conf file (changing the path to where you installed wasql):
-		- in the ifModule section:
+		- in the "IfModule alias_module" section:
 			- Alias /php/ "d:/wasql/php/"
 			- Alias /wfiles/ "d:/wasql/wfiles/"
 		- Just below the ifModule section create the following: